mlswg/mls-federation/draft-ietf-mls-federation.md

   per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single client.

-User Init Key:
+Client Init Key:
-: A short-lived HPKE key pair used to introduce a new client to a group.
-Initialization keys are published for each client (UserInitKey).
+: A short-lived HPKE {{!I-D.irtf-cfrg-hpke}} key pair used to introduce a new client to a group.
+Initialization keys are published for each client (ClientInitKey).

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a